ArashAh/python_workshop/README.md

 Can set a "breakpoint" where you want the code to stop, to inspect objects (called "variables" in the debugger: "locals" and "globals").

-We will go over examples of the options above with the `scripts/code_debug.py`

 #### Version (source) control in VS Code
 1. **Initiate a Git repo**